They were founded in 2009 by vocalist Paula Gilmer and synth wizard Sean Quinn.

 ‘The NATO Alphabet’ is TINY MAGNETIC PETS’ best body of work to date.
 The trio have engaged their potential audience, welcomed feedback and accepted criticism.
 From that, they have responded and delivered; the positive outcome is now present for all to hear.
 It’s a process that many independent acts could learn from.

-‘The NATO Alphabet EP’ is available on CD and download from 6th May 2016.
-Pre-order at
+‘The NATO Alphabet EP’ is available on CD and download direct from http://tinymagneticpets.bandcamp.com/album/the-nato-alphabet

 Text by Chi Ming Lai